 For example, it can assess ambition and ownership, empathy, communication skills, motivation, and if they have a passion for learning and improvement.

 As mentioned previously, personality questionnaires for recruitment can vary in the results they yield, and while they can be hugely beneficial, it is worth remembering that they also have their limitations.

 Benefits of personality questionnaires

-- • Narrowing down the candidate pool by revealing candidates who are great on paper, but who wouldn’t fit your company culture, without introducing personal bias.
+Personality tests help in optimizing the talent pool by revealing candidates who are great on paper, but who wouldn’t fit your company culture, without introducing personal bias.

 Limitations of personality questionnaires

 Personality questionnaires can appear daunting to candidates who don’t fully understand their relevance for the employee selection process, and don’t realize they are nothing to fear.
 It is up to you to explain to candidates the purpose of these pre-employment selection tests and why you’re asking candidates to take them.

 They can be lengthy, requiring candidates to dedicate valuable time to completing them, which may result in great candidates abandoning the job application process in favor of a company with a less demanding application process.

 Candidates don’t always see the benefits of the personality questionnaire for themselves and can view them as another hoop to jump through, not giving the personality questionnaire the proper time and attention it requires.
 Explain to candidates that you’re using the personality questionnaires as a way to get to know them better as individuals, not just to assess them, but so they are viewed as people, not merely numbers on a payroll.

 If candidates are concerned that they aren’t what you are looking for, they could potentially provide false and misleading answers to the questions.
 This is why personality questionnaires should be used in conjunction with other pre-employment tests and you should always follow up the tests with an interview to confirm the questionnaire’s results.